What is Naltrexone?

 If you are interested in learning more about the medical benefits of taking Naltrexone for addiction, please contact someone on our team for more information.
 Learn the difference between Naltrexone vs Naloxone.

 Treatment at Inland Detox

 Inland Detox is a drug and alcohol addiction treatment and recovery center located in Temecula, California.
-Our treatment center addresses all types of addiction, including any type of drug or alcohol, focusing on the best treatment options towards the road to recovery.
-We understand the struggle and pain that stems from addiction, and our medical staff are trained to treat your symptoms at our rehab, allowing you to achieve recovery.
+Our treatment center addresses all types of addiction, including any type of drug or alcohol, focusing on the best treatment options on the road to recovery.
+We understand the struggle and pain that stems from addiction, and our medical staff is trained to treat your symptoms at our rehab, allowing you to achieve recovery.

 The benefit of our residential treatment and rehab center is that it allows you to be removed from your normal environment, where the triggers for drug and alcohol use can be higher.
-Through individual and group sessions that are monitored by our medical staff, our clients experience an environment that is supportive and focuses on the development of healthy coping methods that address addiction and create healthy habits towards lasting recovery.
+Through individual and group sessions that are monitored by our medical staff, our clients experience an environment that is supportive and focuses on the development of healthy coping methods that address addiction and create healthy habits toward lasting recovery.

 If you or someone you know is suffering from addiction, contact the staff at Inland Detox for additional information.